Ryanair Hand Luggage Checks: Between Efficiency and Frustration at Palma Airport

 More checks, more frustration: Why a small luggage size causes big waves

 In departure hall C of Palma Airport there is an unusual soundscape these weeks: the rattling of trolley wheels, announcements over the gate desk, the soft hum of the air conditioning — and occasionally the anxious rustling of travel bags when someone repacks in front of hundreds of waiting people.
-The reason is an internal directive from a low-cost airline that serves popular Mallorca routes: staff are to check the allowed hand luggage size more strictly from now on — and they are being paid more for it.
+The reason is an internal directive from a low-cost airline that serves popular Mallorca routes: staff are to check hand luggage more strictly at Palma from now on — and they are being paid more for it.

 The key question is: Does putting more pressure on staff really lead to greater punctuality — or does it simply shift the conflict from the timetable to the passengers and the social atmosphere at the gate?